 One of these features is Warbrick Terrace.
 The colourful shallows are caused not only by crystallising minerals, but also by various red and green algae that colonise the pools.

 At the far end of the walk, a boat was waiting to take us out onto Lake Rotomohana.
 After the 1886 eruption, the resultant crater slowly filled with rainwater until it covered an area twenty times that of the original lakes, with a water level 40 metres higher.

 On the one hand, this enormous mass of water has covered over almost all of the interesting scars, so that much of the tour comprises we are now floating over the site of….
 On the other hand, the captain gave us a fascinating history of the explosion and of the subsequent recovery of the flora and fauna.

 The Wai-O-Tapu thermal area covers some 18 square kilometres and is covered with collapsed craters, cold and boiling pools of mud and water, and steaming fumaroles.
 Its a pretty spectacular place, with all sorts of colours and formations, and over an hours worth of walking tracks between them.

 Boiling Mud Pool

 Finally, just before we left the region, we stopped at a mud pool by the side of the road.
-We sat on the fence and listened as it made satisfying cooking noises and burped large gouts of mud several feet into the air, all accompanied by the curious smell of hot dog sausages.
+We sat on the fence and listened as it made satisfying cooking noises and burped large gouts of mud several feet into the air, all accompanied by the distinct smell of hot dog sausages.